marmolak/gray386linux/README.md

 `no_fpu` - build with software FPU enabled.

-NOTE: only AMD cpus are enabled by default now.

-NOTE2: gray386 linux is source based distribution so binaries can be older than current configuration.
+NOTE: gray386 linux is source based distribution so binaries can be older than current configuration.